 In recent years, more and more schools have been adding data science programs to their curriculum.
-With such a popular field growing to even greater prominence, we want to highlight this field and how an education in data science can impact your life.
-We were also lucky enough to speak with Raj Bandyopadhyay, Director of Data Science Education at Springboard, and Michael Li, founder and CEO of The Data Incubator, to get their insights about data science programs!
+With such a popular field growing to even greater prominence, we want to highlight this field and how an education in it can impact your life.
+We were also lucky enough to speak with Raj Bandyopadhyay, Director of Data Science Education at Springboard, and Michael Li, founder and CEO of The Data Incubator, to get their insights about programs!

 What is data science?

-You may have heard the phrase used before, but what exactly is data science?
+You may have heard the phrase used before, but what exactly is it?
 Essentially, it’s the use of data to gather knowledge and insights, and its implementations are myriad.

-“At its core,’ says Michael, data science is “a practice that requires skill in both quantitative problem-solving and computer science.”
+“At its core,’ says Michael, it’s “a practice that requires skill in both quantitative problem-solving and computer science.”

 “Most students are drawn by public hype,” says Raj, “then discover all the tangible applications, from self-driving cars to voice recognition, language translation and AI, and much more.
 Many of our students are professionals in other fields, and see data science as a knowledge and impact multiplier; i.e. something that will help them have a really huge impact in their field or solve problems they care about.”

-Want to read even more on data science, how you can become a data scientist, or what work is being done in the field?
+Want to read even more about the industry, how you can become a data scientist, or what work is being done in the field?
 Check out the most-read articles from Data Science Weekly!

 How has data science grown?

-What does the future of data science look like?
+What does the future of the industry look like?

 “Data science has a long runway in front of it,” says Raj.
 Which makes sense, as more and more, various industries are finding applications for data science — which is why he says that Springboard makes sure their mentors hail from a diverse array of industries.

-So what’s one example of an industry that’s adopted data science?
+So what’s one example of work that’s adopted this field?
 Environmental sustainability, says Raj, is “a rapidly expanding space where the applications for data science are endless.
 Scientists can use data analysis to understand the impact of climate change, dig into machine learning and statistical analysis to optimize energy usage of buildings, and so much more.”